Muscles in Action: Experiments

 \subsection{Results}

+In this section, we report quantitative and qualitative results for both the encoder and the decoder.
+For the quantitative results, we report the results per exercise.
+We report these results for our conditional and non-conditional baselines and models.

+\textbf{Motion-to-Muscle Encoder.} As seen in Table \ref{table-one}, for all of the 15 exercises, both our conditional and non-conditional model outperform both conditional and non-conditional retrieval baselines.
+For the out-of-distribution experiments, we retrained 15 models on 15 different datasets, each dataset leaving out one exercise.
+For each model, we then ran inference on the exercise that was left out and reported it in the last four columns of Table \ref{table-one}, denoted as Out-of-Distribution Encoder.
+The results indicate that our learning method generalizes better to unseen exercises than the retrieval baselines.
+Finally, in both the in-distribution and out-of-distribution experiments, and in both our model and baselines, we observe that for most exercises, the conditional model outperforms the non-conditional model.
+This result confirms the hypothesis presented in Section 4.4.

-We report the root mean squared error per exercise, per model, in Table \ref{table-one}.
-For all but one of the exercises from the 20 exercises, our Transformer model outperforms our random, nearest neighbor retrieval, and convolutional model baselines.
-The performance stays relatively consistent the 20 exercises.
-We show two qualitative examples of muscle activation for all 8 muscles from video in Figure \ref{fig:qualresults}.
-The first column is an example of the results for the first subject performing a pirouette, and the second column is an example of results for the second subject throwing a ball.
-The axis are scaled to the range of values per example per muscle, and we denote the absolute value with a gradient from yellow (low activation) to red (high activation).
+We show two qualitative examples of predicting muscle activation from motion in Figure \ref{fig:qualresults}.
+The first column shows a subject performing a high kick, and the second column shows a subject performing an elbow punch.
+The axis in the third and fourth rows are scaled to the range of values per example per muscle, and we denote the absolute value with a gradient from yellow (low activation) to red (high activation).
 Even when the range of the sEMG signal is small, indicated by a plot that stays mostly one color, we notice that the predictions follow the ground-truth fairly closely.
-The alignment of the prediction and ground-truth is often close, illustrating a small error in phase.
+The alignment of the prediction and ground-truth is often close, showing a small error in phase.
+We show more qualitative results in the supplementary material.